brain-hackers/buildbrain/README.md

 1. Run `make image.sd.img`

-1. Confirm that `image/sd.img` exists.
+1. Confirm that `image/sd.img` is built and burn it to an SD card.

 Watch changes in submodules & auto-build
 ----------------------------------------